Halle Berry and Viola Davis voice outrage over shooting of Black teen Ralph Yarl

 Ralph Yarl, a 16-year-old high school junior, was shot twice last Thursday when he accidentally went to the wrong house to pick up his younger twin brothers.

-The teenager is currently in critical condition in hospital while the white homeowner – who has not been named – is walking free after being released from police custody.
+The teenager spent four days in hospital while the white homeowner – 84-year-old Andrew Lester – is still walking free.

+Mr Lester was finally charged on Monday afternoon with assault in the first degree, which carries a punishment of 10 to 30 years or life imprisonment, and armed criminal action, which carries a punishment of 3 to 15 years, but has not been taken into custody.

-Protesters are demanding justice for Ralph and a growing chorus of celebrities are weighing in on the case, voicing outrage over the shooting and the lack of charges so far brought against the man responsible.
+Protesters have been demanding justice for Ralph and a growing chorus of celebrities are weighing in on the case, voicing outrage over the shooting and the treatment of his accused attacker.

 Berry posted Ralph’s image on Twitter and urged her Twitter followers to contact the local prosecutor to urge him to bring charges against the homeowner.